Test your methylation genes and support any areas that are compromised.

 The fastest Fructose Intolerance Test, complete at home and get your results in 3 days.
 Fructose intolerance may be contributing to your digestive symptoms, especially if they are exasperated by fruit or fruit products.

-Is a Fructose SIBO test right for me?
+Is the SIBO fructose test the right for me?

 At Smart Nutrition we pride ourselves in offering the best cost possible for the Fructose Intolerance Test UK